NickRycar/patch-management/README.md

 patch-management Cookbook
 =========================
-Ensures specified versions of packages are installed on the system.
+Ensures specified packages are installed and patched.

 Requirements
 ------------
 ### Platform:

 * Tested on CentOS 6.5
+* Tested on Ubuntu 12.04 LTS
 * Should work on a wide variety of other *nix systems

 ### Cookbook Dependencies: